AIC2021/AIC2021_TPU_Template/README.md

 **Project Constraints**
 1. Your designs should be written in verilog language.
-2. Your PEs shouldn't more than **4x4**, where a 2D systolic array architecture is recommended.
+2. Your PEs shouldn't more than **4x4**, where a 2D systolic array architecture is ××strictly required×× in this project.
 3. An 8-bit data length design.
 4. 3KiBytes in total of global buffer size.